-- (1) The Commissioners retain all authority not specifically delegated to the Administrator of the Commission, the Director of Hearings, or an administrative law judge as presiding officer. - (2) The Commissioners delegate to the Administrator the authority to prepare and issue a Final Order by Default when the default is the result of a party's failure to request a hearing and file an answer or when a party, after requesting a hearing, withdraws the request. - (3) The Commissioners delegate to the Administrator the authority to prepare and issue a Final Order based upon an informal disposition by settlement, pursuant to OAR 845-003-0430. - (4) The Commissioners delegate to the Administrator the authority to prepare and issue a Final Order based upon a proposed order where exceptions are not filed timely and the order is not otherwise subject to review by the Commissioners pursuant to OAR 845-003-0620(1). - (5) The Commissioners delegate to the Administrator the authority to summarily deny requests for reconsideration or rehearing when exceptions or a request to reopen the record has been made by the same participant in the same case.
+- (1) The Commissioners retain all authority not specifically delegated. - (2) The Commissioners delegate to the Administrator the authority to prepare and issue a Final Order by Default when the default is the result of a party's failure to request a hearing and file an answer or when a party, after requesting a hearing, withdraws the request. - (3) The Commissioners delegate to the Administrator the authority to prepare and issue a Final Order based upon an informal disposition by settlement. - (4) The Commissioners delegate to the Administrator the authority to prepare and issue a Final Order based upon a proposed order where exceptions are not filed timely and the order is not otherwise subject to review by the Commissioners [pursuant to OAR 845-003-0620(1)]. - (5) The Commissioners delegate to the Administrator the authority to summarily deny requests for reconsideration or rehearing when exceptions or a request to reopen the record has been made by the same participant in the same case. - (6) The Commissioners delegate to the Administrator the authority to grant or deny requests for extension of time within which to file exceptions or comments to a proposed order.

 Stat.
-Auth.: ORS 183.341(2), ORS 183.415(4), ORS 183.450(3), ORS 471.030, ORS 471.730(5), ORS 471.730(6), ORS 472.030, ORS 472.060(1) & ORS 472.060(2)(d)
+Auth.: ORS 183.341(2), ORS 471.730(5) & (6); ORS 472.060(1) & (2)(d) Stats.
+Implemented: ORS 183.341(2), ORS 471.730(5) & (6), ORS 472.060(1) & (2)(d)